mradobuljac/showcase-data-pipeline/README.md

 Python: Backend language for HTTP APIs in AWS Lambda; also used for API data extraction logic and writing Airflow orchestration code

-AWS SAM Framework: SAM templates and SAM CLI for development, testing, and deployment of serverless apps, including Lambda functions, S3 bucket, and API Gateway endpoints
+AWS SAM Framework: SAM templates and SAM CLI for development, testing, and deployment of serverless apps, in this case Lambda functions, S3 bucket, and API Gateway endpoints

 AWS SAM Template: IaaC for the project, extends AWS CloudFormation